 The Lonely Doll Series

 Dare Wright’s first and best-known children’s book, The Lonely Doll, made its debut in 1957, illustrated with her haunting black and white photographs.
 After becoming a national best-seller, it was followed by nine more titles featuring Edith and the Bears, the last of which appeared in 1981.
-Edith’s appreciation of her adopted family – Mr. Bear and Little Bear – and the playful mischief that Edith and Little Bear inevitably get into in their adventures, are themes encountered throughout the series.
+Edith’s appreciation of her adopted family – Mr. Bear and Little Bear – and playful mischief are themes encountered throughout the series.

 All of Dare’s books in print are rated 4 to 5 stars by Amazon readers.